donnachaforde/espresso/README.md

 ***
 ## Introduction

-Have you ever had a good idea for a CLI tool but found yourself somewhat hindered by having to provide support for command-line arguments?
-If so, **espresso** can alleviate this overhead by handling parsing and handling command-line switches.
+Have you ever had a good idea for a CLI tool you want to develop in C++ but found yourself somewhat hindered by having to provide support for command-line arguments?
+If so, **espresso** can alleviate the overhead of managing command-line options, help and versioning output and thereby, free you up to concentrate on solving your utility.

 The key features are:
 * A clear and simple API to define the arguments/switches supported by your utility.
 * Parse the arglist and provide syntax checking to ensure the correct params are being provided.
 * Provide basic help and info messages about your CLI tool.
+* Provide an easy way to report version info.